Chris-Cherry/Projects/README.md

 ![Image not supported by browser](MadMoneyMaybes/csr_performance_by_day_sd.png)

 Even at the low end, the deviation of the picks is ~25 fold changes.
 Also worth noting, the randomness in the data seems to increase significantly after the ~20 day mark.
 These seems to support the idea that CSRs are not good long term investment picks.
 While I don't think it's a good investment strategy, if forced to pick I would pick a date in the first ~20 days with low(er) standard deviation.
 10 days after the initial recommendation seems to fit the bill.

-#### 3. See if we can beat Cramer.
-Target date TBD

-At this point, we should have a strong idea for whether we can manipulate public surge in opinion based on public stock exposure.
-Either way, it would be fun to see if we can beat CSR returns with a simple machine learning algorithm.
-The idea here would be to see if a machine can learn stock market price patterns prior to significant increases or decreases in stock price on a day to day resolution.

-3a.
-Pick out all significant increases/decreases in stock price.

-Data cleaning will need to be done, although specifics will have to be determined in the future.
-It's likely that we will need to set a floor for market cap so we don't try to predict day to day noise with penny stocks.
-Once we have a list of stocks we're interested in tracking, we will look for areas where the dP/dt is very high or very low.
-These will be flagged as 'events' that we will then try to predict.

-3b.
-Train/test an algorithm to predict events.

-The events we found in 3a will be split into a training and test set and then we will use machine learning to try to predict when there will be an increase or decrease in stock price.
-There's a lot of complexity about the best way to do this which will have to be determined once I start to implement the algorithm, but the basic idea will be to give the algorithm stock market prices as a function of time prior to the start of an 'event' and average increase/decrease within some amount of time as the value to predict.
-We will then test it and see how our returns look in comparison, again, to an SNP500 index mutual fund or ETF.